Mask: Mapping Melbourne 2020-21

 The current Covid-19 pandemic offers the chance to reflect on how we live together and reminds us of the deeply rooted racial discrimination.
 The absurd syllogistic reasoning prejudges people based on their appearance.
 The project, Mask, refutes fixed identity based on ethnicity through multiple interpretations of a mask and performing body from a perspective of an Asian-Australian.

-A mask protects from the physical and verbal violence on people with Asian ethnicity with the blame for spreading the virus.
+A mask defends against the physical and verbal violence toward individuals of Asian ethnicity who have been unfairly blamed for the virus.

-A mask embraces the vulnerability of people who are exposed to discrimination and people with a weakened immune system.
+A mask embraces the vulnerability of those facing discrimination and those with weakened immune systems.

-A mask is a disguise of the selfish act with an excuse for survival and uncertainty of the future.
+A mask disguises selfish actions, serving as an excuse for survival amid uncertainty about the future.

 The unidentifiable blurring face and damaged Instant ID photographs imply the ambiguity of identity with the debate on the veracity of truth in the visual representation of appearances.
 Mask advocates the equity of the human being, colliding hierarchisation and binary structure of white and non-white people under the notion of humanism.